chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

     2. SoC can look at the Caliptra fatal error register for error source.
     3. Assume Caliptra can report a fatal error at any time.
     4. Fatal errors are generally hardware in nature.
 SoC may attempt to recover by full reset of the entire SoC, or can move on and know that Caliptra will be unavailable for the remainder of the current boot.
-    5. We cannot assume that uncorrectable errors will be correctly detected by Caliptra, ECC fatal errors shall be reported by SOC MCRIP.
+    5. We cannot assume that uncorrectable errors will be correctly detected by Caliptra, ECC fatal errors shall be reported by SoC MCRIP.

 # SoC integration requirements